tldr-pages/tldr/pages/linux/type.md

 `type {{command}}`

-- Display all locations containing an executable named {{command}}
+- Display all locations containing an executable named {{command}}:

 `type -a {{command}}`

-- Display the name of the disk file that would be executed
+- Display the name of the disk file that would be executed:

 `type -p {{command}}`